Chatbot vs Conversational AI (Differences, FAQs)

 - 3 FAQs on Chatbots and Conversational AI

 Chatbot vs Conversational AI: 6 Key Differences

-Let’s start with how chatbots and conversational AI differ in terms of their definitions:
+Let’s start with how bots and conversational AI differ in terms of their definitions:

 What is a Chatbot?

 A conventional chatbot is a computer program that can simulate conversations with human users.
 Chatbots can be used in various settings, including customer service, marketing, and education.
 They can provide information, answer questions, and accomplish tasks.